franko/gsl-shell/doc/source/intro.rst

 GSL Shell introduction
 ======================

-In order to use GSL Shell effectively you need to know the basics of the LUA scripting language.
-Luckily LUA is very easy to learn so you can be productive with it in a very short time.
-In order to have an introduction to LUA you can look have a look at at `LUA.org <http://www.lua.org>`_.
+In order to use GSL Shell effectively you need to know the basics of the Lua scripting language.
+Luckily Lua is very easy to learn so you can be productive with it in a very short time.
+In order to have an introduction to Lua you can look have a look at at `Lua.org <http://www.lua.org>`_.

 First steps
 -----------